astrohart/MFR/MFR.Engines.Matching/README.md

-If this is the case, then this method does nothing and returns the default result of `false`.
+If this the case, then this method does nothing and returns the default result of `false`.